 \subsection{Global Model Knowledge Transfer}

-To thoroughly eliminate residual backdoor patterns in the global model, CLIP-Fed employs knowledge transfer to purify the global model using CLIP's prior knowledge.
-In this framework, CLIP acts as a ``teacher'' model, while the global model serves as the ``student'' model.
+To thoroughly eliminate residual backdoor patterns in the global model, CLIP-Fed employs knowledge transfer to purify the global model by using CLIP's prior knowledge.
+CLIP acts as a ``teacher'' model and the global model serves as the ``student'' model.
 During each iteration, CLIP provides guidance to the global model using the server dataset, progressively reducing the impact of the backdoor.
 We utilize the KL divergence to measure the discrepancy between logits distributions of the global model and CLIP on the annotated dataset.
 Specifically, the loss function for the knowledge transfer process is formulated as

 where $l_{\text{global}}$ and $l_{\text{clip}}$ denote the output logits of the global model and CLIP.
 This loss of distillation ensures that the global model aligns its predictions with CLIP's robust, backdoor-free representations, thus eradicating malicious patterns while preserving model utility.